tera-alkahest/alkahest-assets/README.md

 Users will never need to download anything manually from this repository; the Alkahest command line interface will handle that.

+The [manifest.json](manifest.json) file contains a list of assets along with checksums for various hash algorithms.
+See [manifest.schema.json](manifest.schema.json) for how to interpret the file.

 Please do not send pull requests.
 This repository is maintained by the core developers.